JVguedesF/JVguedesF/README.md

     name     = "João Vitor Guedes Fernandes"
-    area     = "Studying Bioinformatics (and lovin' it)" location = "Rio Grande do Norte, Brazil" status   = "Tripping over the crosswalk between biology and code"
+    area     = "Studying Bioinformatics (and lovin' it)" location = "Rio Grande do Norte, Brazil" status   = "Tripping over the code, the biology, and everything in between"
 ```

 ### Stats & Current project